Az3RoS/-100DaysChallengeML/README.md

 </p>

 ## Introduction
-Everyone is going crazy these days, hearing the words Machine Learning, Deep Learning and Data Science.
-Well, it is certainly no Astrophysics with so many successful stories all around the web of people pursuing a career in this field.
-So why not dive into it a bit.
-It maybe vast, but what can happen.
-I mean, I won't drown right.
-Let's fill the apetite of our curious mind.
+Are you ready for your Winter?
+Literally speaking, AI is taking over the world like a storm.
+You need to prep yourselves before its too late.
+Knowledge is the key here and the ones that will help you are Machine Learning and Data Science.

+Machine learning was defined in 90's by Arthur Samuel as, "it is a field of study that gives the ability to the computer for self-learn without being explicitly programmed", that means imbuing knowledge to machines without hard-coding it.
+Data science, in its most basic terms, can be defined as obtaining insights and information, really anything of value, out of data.

+Alternatively, it can be said that, "A computer program is said to learn from experience E with some class of tasks T and performance measure P if its performance at tasks in T, as measured by P, improves with experience E." -Tom M. Mitchell

+Machine Learning is being extensively used in Face detection, Email filtering, Medical diagnosis, Weather prediction, Product Recommendation and Gaming, among other things.

 There are some wonderful articles, you can check for a better understanding of the subject.
 This one caught my eye though, hope it helps!
 [Why Machine Learning?](https://www.simplilearn.com/what-is-machine-learning-and-why-it-matters-article)

 I am taking on the 100 Days of Machine Learning Coding as proposed by [Siraj Raval](https://github.com/llSourcell).
+Do you want to take the journey with me.
+It will be fun.

 I have to mention certain people who have been a great source of inspiration with their articles and some awsome inforgraphics - [Avik Jain](https://github.com/Avik-Jain/100-Days-Of-ML-Code) and [Harshit Ahluwalia](https://github.com/harshitahluwalia7895/100DaysOfMLCode).

 So, let's start with a battle cry!